GothicVRProject/GothicVR/Docs/setup/Nyras Prologue UEVR Tutorial.md

  # Step 5 - Adjust the user interface to your needs
  *  Go to "Runtime"
  *  Change the UI offset, size and distance to your needs
- *  All UI like hud, dialogs, chest interaction etc will be affacted at the same time
+ *  All UI elements like hud, dialogs, chest interaction etc will be affacted at the same time

    ![image](https://github.com/user-attachments/assets/2174e2f3-bc04-4382-b079-4005573357b7)